apalessandro/N-bit-universe/README.md

 Features:

-- **Node size**: Proportional to the number of microstates in each macrostate (capped at maximum size)
 - **Node labels**: Show macrostate value and microstate count
 - **Edges**: Show transitions between macrostates
 - **Edge labels**: Display the number of microstates making each transition (acts as the weight)